flipswitchingmonkey/NetFirewall-Unblock/README.md

 # NetFirewall-Unblock
 PowerShell helper script to quickly find blocked applications and create Allow rules

+## The why
+I usually tend to set up my firewall to block everything at first and then slowly create Allow rules per app.
+The thing is, often larger applications have multiple components that need to connect outside (for example, the Dropbox Updater etc.) which may fail silently.
+Instead of having to dig through the security event log, then manually create rules and try again, I decided it was time to finally get into PowerShell.
+Maybe it's useful for someone else.

 ## Description
 The script takes history amount of event messages from the Security Event Log where Firewall rules caused packets in a certain direction to be dropped.
 The blocked applications are then shown as a list for the user to select.
 Upon selection an Allow rule will be created if it does not yet exist, or an existing Block rule will be changed to Allow.